admadorsky/cen3031_project/README.md

   Creates a Pie chart with the purchases the user would like to make

-  Creates two methods, isFloat checks if a string is a float and getHistory returns a list of a stock's price history for the duration inputted by the user, going to be used in portfolio tracking in future iterations.
+  Creates three methods, isFloat checks if a string is a float and getHistory returns a list of a stock's price history for the duration inputted by the user, going to be used in portfolio tracking in future iterations.
+Also created a method to return the dates of a given period to be used in graph creation for portfolio tool later on.

 Questions: